 Updated 07 January 2014

-Superfan Joseph Rinaldi shot these exclusive photos on October 11 and 13, 2013 of an original Superman-The Movie Christopher Reeve Superman costume and an original Superman III evil Superman costume at New York Comic Con 2013.
+Superfans Greg Joseph and Joseph Rinaldi shot these exclusive photos in October 2013 of an authentic, screen-worn Superman-The Movie Christopher Reeve Superman costume and an authentic, screen-worn Superman III evil Superman costume at New York Comic Con 2013.
 These two costumes were part of the Superman 75th Anniversary Costume Tour by Warner Bros.
 Home Entertainment and DC Entertainment.

-Photos are © Copyright 2013 by Joseph Rinaldi, and are not to be reproduced or excerpted without prior written permission.
+Photos are © Copyright 2013 by Greg Joseph and Joseph Rinaldi respectively, and are not to be reproduced or excerpted without prior written permission.
 All Rights Reserved.
-Every effort has been made by Joseph and CapedWonder™.com to make the above information and photos as accurate and organized as possible.
+Every effort has been made by Greg, Joseph and CapedWonder™.com to make the above information and photos as accurate and organized as possible.
 CapedWonder™.com is not an official authentication resource and makes no claims beyond “guideline” for the information and photos in this section of the webpage.

 Julien’s Auctions Gallery

 Updated 14 February 2013

 I developed a business relationship with the President, CEO and Founder of Julien’s Auctions, Darren Julien, a few years ago.
 Always the consummate professional and very accommodating, Darren has been gracious enough to share these detailed photos of three excellent examples of authentic, screen-worn Superman IV flying costumes.
 Two sold in 2012, and the third is due to be sold this coming April at his auction house.

 The first two costumes came directly from Superman IV‘s London-Cannon Films Post Production Supervisor, Stephen Barker, while the third from an anonymous source who worked at the studios at the time of filming.